Category:

 Well, it is October already and perhaps we should go with a bit of a Halloween theme?
 Let's give it a try.

 First, if you plan to visit a cemetery, don't go at night when there may be ghosts about!
 Go during the day and do take pictures.
-You will want to get the cemetery name, usually on a sign at the entrance, and when the grave of interest is located, take puctures of the tombstone(s), a close-up of the details on the tombstone and if it is found in a family plot, you may want a picture of the plot and the other family graves found within.
+You will want to get the cemetery name, usually on a sign at the entrance, and when the grave of interest is located, take pictures of the tombstone(s), a close-up of the details on the tombstone and if it is found in a family plot, you may want a picture of the plot and the other family graves found within.
 It is also a good time to tidy up around the graves, pulling weeds, removing dead flowers, etc.

 If you have had trouble finding relatives on the census, don't forget to check the Mortality Schedules.
 These were included with the Federal Censuses from 1850 - 1880.
 These additional schedules recorded the deaths within the 12 months prior to that census date.
 They will inlcude the decedent's name, death date, where born, age, occupation, cause of death and length of illness.
 Quite a lot of information!